daattali/beautiful-jekyll/resources_pages/slack.md

 #### Privacy

-Slack is not hosted on Canadian servers, and thus we recommend keeping the discussions and private messages on Slack to those related to course content, organization, etc. For personal and sensitive issues, we recommend that communications between MDS students and instructional staff be carried out using UBC email.
+Slack is not hosted on Canadian servers, and thus we recommend keeping the discussions and private messages on Slack to those related to course content, organization, etc. For personal and sensitive issues, communication between MDS students and instructional staff should be carried out using UBC email.